eldonaldo/VRMeshViewer/README.md

 #### Windows

-* Oculus Rift Runtime 0.5.0 installed
+* At least Oculus Rift Runtime 0.5.0 installed
-* LeapSDK/Runtime 2.2.5 installed, and environment variable "LEAPSDK_DIR" set, pointing to the folder where the SDK resides.
+* At least Leap SDK 2.2.5 installed  and environment variable "LEAPSDK_DIR" set, pointing to the folder where the SDK resides.

 #### Mac

-* Oculus Rift Runtime 0.5.0 installed
+* At least Oculus Rift Runtime 0.5.0 installed
-* LeapSDK/Runtime 2.2.5 installed
+* At least LeapSDK / Runtime 2.2.5 installed

 ## Compiling